C3n7ral051nt4g3ncy/python_virtual_environment/README.md

 $ deactivate
 ```

+# To go back to your VENV (Virtual Environment)

+1. cd {directory}
+2. source {name of virtual environment}/bin/activate

+Simple as that !

 Enjoy using your Python 🐍 Virtual Environment !